dmsl/anyplace/server/README.md

     * `PASSWORD=""` - This is the administrator's password for the couchbase instance.
     * `BUCKET=""` - This is the bucket for the couchbase instance.

-+Important: As with all passwords, this should be kept a secret.
-Do not push it to a Version Control System.
++ Important: As with all passwords, this should be kept a secret.

   # Running